department-of-veterans-affairs/ascent-archetype-service/README.md

 `mvn clean install`

+The next step is to generate the new project.
+There are two ways to proceed: scripted or manual.

+## Scripted Generation

+Now copy <span style="color:blue">generate.sh</span> and <span style="color:blue">generate.properties</span> to the root directory where you would like to create your project directory.
+For example, ~/git

+Edit the generate.properties file with the desired value for each property.
+Instructional comments are provided in the properties file.

+In terminal, cd to the directory you copied the shell script to, and run the shell script:

+	$ cd ~/git
+	$ ./generate.sh

+Script notes:
+* Run <span style="color:blue">./generate.sh -h</span> to see script help.
+* The project directory you are creating cannot already exist where you execute the script.
+* Output from the script is displayed on screen.
+Detailed maven output is output to <span style="color:blue">generate.log</span>

+## Manual Generation

 Navigate to another directory where you'd like to generate your new services project.
 Replace all the values in < > in the below command then run it: